 Rob Reiner as Albert Schnurr

-Rob Reiner, acclaimed director and actor from When Harry Met Sally, The Princess Bride, and All in the Family, joins the cast as Albert Schnurr, a business consultant helping Ebraheim explore franchise potential for The Beef takeout counter.
-His character lends a commercial perspective to the season’s evolving food business narrative.
+Rob Reiner, acclaimed actor and director of When Harry Met Sally, The Princess Bride, and A Few Good Men, joins the cast as Albert Schnurr, a business consultant helping Ebraheim explore franchise potential for The Beef's takeout counter.
+His character lends a commercial perspective to the season's evolving food business narrative.

 Molly Gordon as Claire Dunlap

-Molly Gordon, known for her roles in Booksmart, Theater Camp, and You People, reprises her role as Claire, Carmy’s love interest.
-Claire’s return marks an emotional turning point for Carmy as he attempts to reconcile his personal ambitions with his unresolved past.
+Molly Gordon, known for her roles in Booksmart, Theater Camp, and You People, reprises her role as Claire Dunlap, Carmy's love interest.
+Claire's return marks an emotional turning point for Carmy as he attempts to reconcile his personal ambitions with his unresolved past.

 Brie Larson as Francie Fak

-Brie Larson, an Oscar-winning actress best known for Room, Captain Marvel, and Short Term 12, makes her debut as Francie Fak, a mysterious and long-estranged figure in Natalie’s life.
+Brie Larson, an Oscar-winning actress best known for Room, Captain Marvel, and Lessons in Chemistry, makes her debut as Francie Fak, a mysterious and long-estranged figure in Natalie's life.
 Her unexpected appearance at a wedding causes emotional upheaval but ultimately leads to reconciliation.

 Other guest stars who appeared in The Bear season 4 include: